torplusdev/Wiki_Site/README.md

 1) Set seed and nickname to .env file

+2) Set ssl file to ssl folder <domain>.pem

-2) For run web site run or run on daemon mode:
+3) For run web site run or run on daemon mode:

     docker-compose up